keymetrics/on-premise/docs/BAREMETAL.md

 docker login
 ```

-Note that the technical team should have asked you to create a dummy account to be able to access all of your images.

 ## Base Setup

 You have two docker-compose files available, one to expose the app over HTTP and another one over HTTPS.